-Orlando Magic CEO Alex Martins Named to Florida Trend Magazine’s “Florida 500”
+Orlando Magic CEO Alex Martins and Magic VP Linda Landman Gonzalez Named to Florida Trend Magazine’s "Florida 500"

-The Florida Trend honor listed Martins in the Arts, Entertainment and Sports category along with Mark Bellissimo (CEO, Equestrian Sports Productions), Matthew Caldwell (CEO, Florida Panthers), Tony Dungy (Former NFL Head Coach, Broadcaster), Tom Garfinkel (CEO Miami Dolphins and Hard Rock Stadium), Derek Jeter (CEO, Miami Marlins), Lesa France Kennedy (CEO, Daytona International Speedway), Shahid “Shad” Khan (Owner, Jacksonville Jaguars), Duncan McClellan (Owner, Duncan McClellan Gallery), Jay Monahan (Commissioner, PGA Tour), Greg Norman (CEO, Greg Norman Co.) and Matt Silverman (President, Tampa Bay Rays).
+The Florida Trend honor listed Martins in the arts, entertainment and sports category along with Ken Babby (Fast Forward Sports Group), Mark Bellissimo (CEO, Equestrian Sports Productions), Matthew Caldwell (CEO, Florida Panthers), Tony Dungy (Broadcaster), Tom Garfinkel (CEO Dolphins and Hard Rock Stadium), Steve Hogan (Florida Citrus Sports), Nancy Hogshead-Makar (Champion Women), Derek Jeter (CEO, Miami Marlins), Lesa France Kennedy (CEO, Daytona International Speedway), Shahid “Shad” Khan (Owner, Jacksonville Jaguars), Judy Lisi (Straz Center for the Performing Arts), Duncan McClellan (Duncan McClellan Gallery), Judith Mitchell (Raymond F. Kravis Center), Jay Monahan (PGA Tour), Kathy Ramsberger (Dr. Phillips Center for the Performing Arts), Kay Rawlins (Orlando City SC), and Matt Silverman (Tampa Bay Rays).

 Martins credits the DeVos Family, owners of the Orlando Magic, as his biggest influence.

-Martins has also spearheaded a transformation of the Magic’s business operations, which has seen the team rank among league leaders in single game and group ticket sales, while having the most successful corporate partnership performance in franchise history – including winning the NBA Sponsorship Retention Award this past season annually given to the top three teams who retain the most revenue from corporate partners.
-He also reconfigured the current Magic basketball operations leadership, bringing on Jeff Weltman as President of Basketball Operations, John Hammond as General Manager, and Steve Clifford as Head Coach.
-This past season, the Magic saw a league-best, 17-win improvement, en route to clinching its 15th playoff appearance in franchise history.
+In addition, he was the architect behind the transformation of the Magic’s business operations, which has seen the team rank among league leaders in single game and group ticket sales, while having the most successful corporate partnership performance in franchise history.
+He also reconfigured the current Magic basketball operations leadership, bringing on Jeff Weltman as President of Basketball Operations, which has led the team to back-to-back playoff appearances in 2019 and 2020 for the first time since 2012.